cerb/cerb.github.io/download.md

   tagline: Deploy Cerb on your own hardware
 ---

-A standalone __Cerb license__ runs on your own hardware.
+A __standalone Cerb license__ runs on your own hardware.
 The software requires a web server with PHP 5.5+ and MySQL 5.6+.
-You are responsible for installation, upgrades, backups, monitoring, tuning, scaling, security, troubleshooting, etc.
+You are responsible for installation, upgrades, backups, monitoring, tuning, scaling, security, troubleshooting, and all hardware resources.

-* Community licenses permit you to use Cerb with some limitations **at no cost** and **without a time limit**.
+* **Starter** licenses permit you to use Cerb with some limitations **at no cost** and **without a time limit**.
 For a small team, this may be all that is ever needed.
 For larger teams, this provides a risk-free evaluation to determine if Cerb is a good fit.

 * Pro licenses include **one year** of priority support and ongoing software updates.
 Your license to use the software **never expires** for versions released during your software updates coverage, and there is no cost to continue using those versions indefinitely.

 * The cost of a license is based on the number of permitted **seats** -- the maximum number of workers who can log in at the same time.
 An **unlimited** number of worker accounts can share the available seats.
 The most idle worker is logged out when a new worker attempts to log in.
-There is no limit on the number of clients your workers can interact with.
+There are no other limitations.

-* A standalone license is ideal for sensitive environments (HIPAA, Safe Harbor, Sarbanes-Oxley, etc).
-Otherwise, a fully managed <a href="/cloud">Cerb Cloud</a> instance may be a better option.
+* Deploying on your own hardware is ideal for highly regulated environments (HIPAA, Safe Harbor, Sarbanes-Oxley, etc).
+Otherwise, a fully managed <a href="/cloud">Cerb Cloud</a> instance may be the better option.

 * Read the <a href="/docs/installation">installation instructions</a> to get started.

+{% include tables/standalone_feature_comparison.html %}

 <br/>

-{% include tables/standalone_feature_comparison.html %}
+{% include forms/license_signup.html %}

 <br/>